Gain new skills & get a headstart on your career!

 Question: If I need to drop out of WAM Academy for unforeseen or emergency reasons will I receive partial reimbursement?

 Answer: If for any reason WAM Academy participants have cut short their participation in academy classes their credits can roll over to a future academy session.
 Contact the WAM education coordinator to notify them should this happen.
 Unfortunately, WAM cannot offer reimbursements or refunds after classes have started.
-If you know that you will need to miss several classes, it may be better to purchase classes individually instead of investing in the Academy Bundle.
+If you know that you will need to miss several classes, it may be better to enroll in a future session.
+Graduation certificates will only handed out to students who don't have to miss more than 2 classes.

 Question: Is WAM Academy only for people who want to work professionally in recording studios?

-Answer: No, WAM Academy teaches the fundamentals of audio recording with hands-on experience in a professional recording studio.
-Materials covered in classes can help learners interested in DIY home-recording, podcasting etc understand the basics of audio production.
+Answer: No, WAM Academy teaches the fundamentals of audio with hands-on experience in a professional recording studio.
+Materials covered in classes can help learners interested in DIY home-recording, podcasting, live sound, etc understand the basics of audio production.

 Question: Would I need to purchase my own ProTools subscription, or will WAM provide ProTools access?